-This FY 2000 earmarked project is a collaboration of seven Central Puget Sound transportation agencies whose objective is to create a seamless, multi-modal fare collection system using contactless smart card technology.
+Description: This FY 2000 earmarked project is a collaboration of seven Central Puget Sound transportation agencies whose objective is to create a seamless, multi-modal fare collection system using contactless smart card technology.
 When implemented, riders will be able to board buses, ferries, light rail or commuter trains on a cashless, ticketless basis.
 Seven agencies will link through the use of one fare card for all systems, a network of readers, back office systems and a centralized revenue and data clearinghouse.
 The project seeks to increase ridership and customer convenience; increase agency revenues; reduce operating costs or demonstrate added value for cost increases.
 Although the project is based on a contactless smart card, it is expected that a dual interface card (one that functions in contact and contactless modes) will emerge as the final choice.

-The key objectives which will measure success are:

-- Increased ridership and customer convenience. - Increased agency revenues. - Reduced operating costs, or delivery of added value for cost increases.

-Project Location: Greate

-Greater Seattle Metropolitan Area

-FTA, WSDOT, Community Transit, Everett Transit, King County Metro, Pierce Transit, Sound Transit, Washington State Ferries, Kitsap Transit
+The key objectives which will measure success are: Increased ridership and customer convenience; increased agency revenues; or delivery of added value for cost increases.
+The FY 2001 ITS Integration Program earmark for the Greater Seattle Metropolitan Area provided an additional \$1,984,036 to project funding.
+The "Estimated Project Cost" figures depicted below on the ITS line include FY 2001 funding, and additional local match funding is reflected in the "Total Estimate Costs."
+The project completion date reflects schedule adjustments required to accommodate added FY 2001 funding.
+Project Location: Greater Seattle Metropolitan Area Partner(s): FTA, WSDOT, Community Transit, Everett Transit, King County Metro, Pierce Transit, Sound Transit, Washington State Ferries, Kitsap Transit Start Date: September 2000 End Date: December 2004 Estimated Total ITS Funds: \$4,421,941 Estimated Total Project Cost: \$25,586,279 Contacts: